Skip to main content Skip to footer

 Sustainability is currently one of the most pressing global priorities of the 21st century.
 This concept translates into the ability to meet present needs without compromising the ability of future generations to meet their own needs.

 In recent years, the growing importance of environmental, social and governance issues – known by the acronym ESG – has shaped society, business models and the regulation of the global economy.
 This development has growing implications for the healthcare sector, including the community pharmacy sector.
-Sustainability is an essential pillar for ensuring that pharmacies continue to provide excellent services, minimising environmental impact, maximising social impact and promoting a culture of responsibility and innovation.
+Sustainability is an essential pillar to ensure that pharmacies continue to provide excellent services, minimising environmental impact, maximising social impact and promoting a culture of responsibility and innovation.

 They share growing concerns about the negative effects that medicines can have on the environment and, consequently, on public health, and are key players in raising awareness, promoting rational use and ensuring the correct disposal of medicines.
-It is fundamental to ensure a balance between the safe and effective use of medicines and the reduction of associated environmental impacts.1
+It is fundamental to ensure a balance between the safe and effective use of medicines and the reduction of associated environmental impacts.
+(4)

-1. Best Practice Paper on Green and Sustainable Pharmacy in Europe, PGEU (2021)
+4. Best Practice Paper on Green and Sustainable Pharmacy in Europe, PGEU (2021).

 Launch of a carbon footprint calculator for pharmacies.